Co-op Cycles DRT 4.1 Fat Bike Review

 - Rack-ready fork & frame – 3x rack mounts on the front fork, and mounts for the rear the rack

-Co-op Bikes has a 300lbs of the total weight limit on the bike, including cyclist, bike, and the whole gear.
+Co-op Bikes have 300lbs of the total weight limit on the bike, including cyclist, bike, and the whole gear.

-Is It A Good Fat Bike For Beginners?
+Is DRT 4.1 a Good Fat Bike for Beginners?

 The DRT 4.1 is built on a unisex frame, which is totally suitable for anyone.
 If you consider buying this as your very first fat bike, it can be indeed one of the best value bikes on the market!